autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 - GPS/IMU/INSS

 Usages of the output or result of localization can also be broadly considered:
+- Global algorithms:
+  - Behavior planning
+  - Routing/global planning
+- Local algorithms:
   - Motion control
   - Motion planning
-- Behavior planning
-- Routing/global planning
   - Object tracking/occupancy mapping
   - Scene understanding (e.g. lane detection)
   - Motion estimation (e.g. sensor fusion)
 - Dead reckoning

 Finally, the concrete use case of a long-distance travel (i.e. cross-country) in a caravan can be